moorepants/SymPEPs/SymPEP-governance.md

 larger changes that can improve the software and/or community.
 Most other large scientific Python software communities have decision making and leadership transfer processes.
 When comparing SymPy to these communities, we are a bit rougher around the edges and much less organized.
+It is difficult to make any significant changes because of the lack of process.
 To rememdy this, this SymPEP proposes some new governance processes for SymPy, like regular in-person goverance meetings, a board of core developers, democratic selection of leaders, and limits of power.